AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-path.md

 role: Admin
 solution: Customer Journey Analytics
 feature: Basics
-hide: yes
-hidefromtoc: yes
 exl-id: 9559ba10-cbaf-4243-9c85-a0a5f6e3bbff
 ---
-# Step 2: Choose your Customer Journey Analytics migration path
+# Step 2: Choose your migration path

 +++Expand this section to see where the information on this page fits into the larger migration process.
 Make sure all previous migration steps are complete.

 Before you continue with this section, first make sure you have completed all previous migration tasks.

-The information on this page covers Step 2, as highlighted in the table below:
+The information on this page covers Step 2 of the migration, as highlighted in the table below:

 | Migration task | Details |
 |---------|----------|